 Residents describe Laoag as a place where time passes more slowly.
 That’s not marketing — it’s the actual experience of being in a city that hasn’t been accelerated by mass tourism.
 The outdoor markets are some of the best in the Ilocos region, the cost of living is remarkably low even by Philippine standards, and there’s a chill to the daily rhythm that larger cities lost a long time ago.

-Things to Do in Laoag
+What Are the Top Things to Do in Laoag?

 Paoay Church (UNESCO) — Earthquake Baroque masterpiece built in the 1600s.
 Massive coral stone buttresses are its defining feature.
 20 minutes south of Laoag city.
 Free admission.